Siddhant-Ray/siddhant-ray.github.io/README.md

 [![demo](https://img.shields.io/badge/theme-demo-brightgreen.svg)](https://siddhant-ray.github.io/)

 A simple, clean, and responsive [Jekyll](https://jekyllrb.com/) theme for academics.
 If you like the theme, give it a star!
-This repository is a fork of [`al-folio`](https://github.com/alshedivat/al-folio) with some cool modifications.
+This repository is based of [`al-folio`](https://github.com/alshedivat/al-folio) with some cool modifications.

 ## Lighthouse PageSpeed Insights